 Nutrition the day before the competition

-Breakfast before the competition should be rich in simple and easily digestible carbohydrates, such as:
+Breakfast before competition should be rich in simple and easily digestible carbohydrates, such as:

-Pre-meal snacks can include energy bars or sports gels , which provide a quick source of glucose.
+Pre-race snacks may include energy bars or sports gels , which provide a quick source of glucose.

-Common mistakes to avoid when loading with carbohydrates and tapering
+Common mistakes to avoid in carb loading and tapering

-• Drastic dietary changes: Introducing new foods that the body is not used to digesting.
+- Drastic changes in diet: Introducing new foods that the body is not used to digesting.

 How FANTÉ can help you optimize your nutrition!

-Maximizing glycogen stores by loading with carbohydrates and allowing physical recovery through tapering are essential to optimizing performance in competition.
+Maximizing glycogen stores through carbohydrate loading and allowing physical recovery through tapering are fundamental to optimizing performance in competition.

-By following these strategies, athletes can improve their endurance and maintain a high energy level throughout the event.
+By following these strategies, athletes can improve their endurance and maintain a high energy level throughout the test.

-At FANTÉ , we offer specialized products that can support both the carbohydrate loading phase and the tapering process.
-With energy gels , hydration drinks , and supplements, FANTÉ provides nutritional solutions designed to maximize performance in endurance sports.
+At FANTÉ, we offer specialized products that can support both the carbohydrate loading and tapering phases.
+With options including energy gels , hydration drinks , and supplements, FANTÉ provides nutritional solutions designed to maximize performance in endurance sports.